Philadelphia Driving with a Suspended License Lawyer

 For a free consultation on your suspended license case, contact our law offices right away.
 Our attorneys offer free consultations to help you understand how your case might progress and what options you have to fight the charges and avoid penalties.
 To schedule your consultation, contact our lawyers today at (215) 302-0171.

-Is it a Crime to Drive with a Suspended License in Pennsylvania?
+Is It Illegal to Drive with a Suspended License in Pennsylvania?

 Every driver in PA is required to have a valid driver’s license when they get behind the wheel.
 If you never had a driver’s license, you may only face a small fine for driving without a license.
 However, if the government has revoked or suspended your license because of other offenses or dangerous driving, you could face more serious penalties by defying their order.
 If you never had a license in the first place, your license can still be officially “suspended” because of drunk driving or other serious or repeat traffic offenses, opening you to the same penalties as someone who has lost their license.